Agoric/documentation/main/guides/agoric-cli/agd-query-tx.md

 ## agd query gov proposals

-Query for a all paginated proposals that match optional filters:
+Query for a all paginated proposals that match optional filters.

 Example: